zeus-health/ctw-component-library/.changeset/early-waves-argue.md

 "@zus-health/ctw-component-library": minor
 ---

-Writes by fhirClient now go through the ehr-data-integration proxy
+Added `fhirWriteBackClient` to proxy creation of new FHIR resources through the ehr-data-integration server.